zephan-spencer/gem5-SALAM-README/README.md

 ## Writing a gem-SALAM Benchmark

-We have written a guide to viewing one of our system validation examples.
+We have written a guide on how to create the GEMM system validation example.
+This will help you get started with creating your own benchmarks and systems.
 It can be viewed [here](https://github.com/clonetrooper67/gem5-SALAM-README/blob/master/GEMM_Example.md).

 ## Full-system OS Simulation ##